brotkrueml/typo3-prevent-lang-packs-download/Documentation/Introduction/Index.rst

 What does it do?
 ================

-The extension provides the possibility to prevent language packs download for configurable extension keys.
+The extension provides the ability to prevent the download of language packs for configurable extension keys.

-This can be helpful, for example, for project-specific extensions.
-It avoids connections to the TYPO3 translation server which returns just a 404 and helps therefore to reduce the environmental footprint.
-Additionally, private extension keys are not leaked to the translation server.
+This can be useful, for example, for project-specific extensions.
+It avoids connections to the TYPO3 translation server, which only returns a 404 (not found), and thus helps to reduce the environmental footprint.
+In addition, private extension keys are not leaked to the translation server.

 .. _command:

-To see a list of the updated language packs, use the :bash:`language:update` command with the :bash:`-v` option on console:
+To see a list of the processed language packs, use the :bash:`language:update` command with the :bash:`-v` option ("verbose") on the console:

 .. tabs::